Performances

 This section covers the hardware profiles for the performance tests.
 Profiles are used to describe the particular hardware configuration that can be used as a target device for the performance benchmark.
 Every performance test definition can be executed on the particular hardware profiles.

-The RPI2 hardware profile is just the Raspberry Pi 2 B+ model equipped with the network connector (WiFi adapter or the ethernet cable).
+hardware profile is just the Raspberry Pi 2 B+ model equipped with the network connector (WiFi adapter or the ethernet cable).
 Currently we assume that the device is running Raspbian operating system (version 2015-05-05).

-The RPI2_BU353 hardware profile is the same as RPI2 profile, but additionally equipped with the BU353 GPS receiver plugged into the USB port.
+profile, but additionally equipped with the BU353 GPS receiver plugged into the USB port.

 The easiest way to run the performance benchmark is to connect the target device (for example Rapsberry Pi) into your local network (for example via the WiFi or the Ethernet cable) and start the tester as a Docker container, using the following command:

-Keep in mind that RPI2 can be replaced with the other supported hardware profile (like RPI2_BU353).
+).
 The performance tester detects the tests that can be executed for the given hardware profile, deploy the gateway software to the target device, executes the tests and collects the results.

-When the execution of the benchmark ends, the result diagrams will be located in the /tmp/gateway-performance directory (or any other directory you specified when executing the command above).
+directory (or any other directory you specified when executing the command above).
 The sample diagram may look as follows:

 Keep in mind that currently we assume that your Raspberry Pi has the default Raspbian SSH account available (username: pi / password: raspberry).